Our Story

 iHuman Youth Society: Building Connections Through Collaboration and Creativity

-iHuman is an Edmonton-based non-profit organization founded in 1997 by Wallis Kendal and Sandra Bromley.
-Their work on an iconic piece entitled The Art of Peacemaking: The Gun Sculpture was the catalyst for the creation of our organization.
-This powerful symbol of global peace sparked a movement that has since empowered at-risk youth through art, collaboration, mentorship, and community support.
+iHuman Youth Society is an Edmonton-based non-profit organization founded in 1997 by artists Wallis Kendal and Sandra Bromley.
+Their work on The Art of Peacemaking: The Gun Sculpture served as the catalyst for the organization, engaging young people through art, dialogue, and early forms of mentorship and community connection.

 stories of courage inspiring our mission